Infographic of the Day: How America Describes Itself In Dating Profiles

 DuBois’ infographics come in two forms.
 Some are simple maps of the United States, coded by the number of men and women in each Congressional district who use certain words.
 For instance, shy:

 The bright purple districts have the highest level of people of both sexes who identified as shy.
 Here is the map for kinky.
-You’ll note that, for future reference, the kinkiest women are in West Virginia and the kinkiest men are in southern Arizona:
+You’ll note that, for future reference, the kinkiest women are in West Virginia and the kinkiest men are in the Southwest:

 If these maps recall the traditional red and blue political maps we’ve become used to, that’s no coincidence.
 The process started because of work on political maps, as he tells Co.Design: “I tried my hand at online dating briefly in 2008, and became fascinated with the system and how it works.
 Around the same time, I was planning a sequel for a piece I had done for the Democratic National Convention in 2008 (“Hindsight Is Always 20/20“) that used presidential rhetoric as its basis, so I wanted to make a piece that looked at a different body of text.
 I decided to switch, if you will, from the sacred to the profane by looking at how ordinary Americans defined themselves.”
 The project was released in 2010 to coincide with the new Census results.
 Consider it a sort of shadow census; an examination of how we actually see ourselves and want to be seen by others.